bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 Generalizations can make code more complex.
 A declarative “facade” can hide an overly complex abstraction that's hard for other developers to understand.

-After refactoring, we should always check to see if the code changes have really benefited.
+After refactoring, we should always check to see if the code changes have benefited.
 If the code has become harder to read or maintain, it's better to roll back the changes.

-When in doubt about support complexity, we can request a code review from more developers than usual.
-This way we'll know if the code is still readable and easy to maintain.
+When we doubt support complexity, we can request a code review from more developers than usual.
+This way, we'll know if the code is still readable and easy to maintain.

 ### Performance

 Imperative code tends to be more efficient.
-If performance is more important than readability, declarative code can be sacrificed.
+If performance is more important than readability, we can sacrifice declarative style.

 In doing so, it can be useful to isolate imperative code from the rest.
 For example, if we need some efficient algorithm in an application, we can implement it in a function: